 You can submit a complaint by mail, fax or in person using the printable Complaint Form (PDF, 298 KB).

+After a complaint is filed, it will be reviewed for timeliness and any issues not covered by the Employment Standards Act or Temporary Foreign Worker Protection Act.
 After a complaint is filed, Employment Standards contacts all parties and explains the provisions of the Act.
 Many complaints are resolved at this stage.
 Otherwise, your complaint may proceed to an investigation.

 If a complaint is not resolved voluntarily, the Director of Employment Standards will issue a written decision called a determination that will include mandatory administrative penalties for every contravention of the Act.
 The Director will then collect outstanding wages and penalties.